Daniel-KM/Omeka-S-module-Translator/README.md

 For automatic translation, an api key is needed, so you need to open an account at [DeepL].
 The free account allows to translate 500000 characters by month, that is large enough in most common cases.

+Specify the list of target languages in the main settings.
+There are two way to indicate a target language, with or without the source language. if the source language is not set, it will set as the language set in the previous setting, else the translator service will do an autodetection, that is generally not recommended with short strings.

 TODO